 In fact, employers and their workers compensation insurers often attempt to disguise their employees as independent contractors so that they do not have to pay for workers compensation benefits to these injured employees.

-The Legal Definition of An “independent Contractor” in Louisiana Workers Compensation
+What is the Legal Definition of An “independent Contractor” in Louisiana Workers Compensation?

 Louisiana law specifically defines an independent contractor as follows:

 “Independent contractor” means any person who renders service, other than manual labor, for a specified recompense for a specified result either as a unit or as a whole, under the control of his principal as to results of his work only, and not as to the means by which such result is accomplished, and are expressly excluded from the provisions of this Chapter unless a substantial part of the work time of an independent contractor is spent in manual labor by him in carrying out the terms of the contract, in which case the independent contractor is expressly covered by the provisions of this Chapter.
 The operation of a truck tractor or truck tractor-trailer, including fueling, driving, connecting and disconnecting electrical lines and air hoses, hooking and unhooking trailers, and vehicle inspections are not manual labor within the meaning of this Chapter.

 In other words, a person who may fit the definition of an independent contractor by other criteria may nonetheless be entitled to workers compensation if “a substantial part of the work time … is spent in manual labor by him” in carrying out the work.

 In some instances, it will be clear that an individual is an independent contractor rather than an employee.
 But in other instances, a worker might be called an independent contractor, but nonetheless be entitled to workers compensation benefits because his or her work can fairly be considered manual labor.